jneimantokbox/screen-sharing-acc-pack/ios/README.md

 #### Initialization methods

-The following `OTScreenSharer` and `OTAnnotationScrollView` methods are used to initialize the screensharing with annotations features so the client can annotate their sharing screen.
+The following `OTScreenSharer` and `OTAnnotationScrollView` methods are used to initialize the screensharing features so the client can annotate their sharing screen.

 | Feature        | Methods  |
 | ------------- | ------------- |